Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 2.

-If your patient requires an assessment, you can submit the referral using our online referral form.
+If your patient requires an assessment or medication, you can submit the referral using our online referral form.

 3.